msf235/chunk-memo/README.md

     memo_chunk_spec=chunk_spec_dict,
     cache_version="v1",
     axis_order=None,
+    allow_superset=False,
 )
 ```

 Find caches compatible with the given criteria.
 Matching rules:
-- If a criterion is provided, it must match exactly.
+- If a criterion is provided, it must match exactly (when `allow_superset=False`).
 - If a criterion is omitted (`None`), it acts as a wildcard.
+- When `allow_superset=True`, finds caches that are supersets of the requested configuration:
+  - All requested axes are present in the cache's axes
+  - All requested params match either the cache's params or corresponding axis values

 Returns a list of compatible cache entries (same structure as `discover_caches`).